ggarrett13/cysofa/README.rst

-This python package is amAZing, so much winning you wouldn't believe.
+This Python package is a simple wrapper for a number of sofa subroutines.
+For a full list of supported subroutines see the API Reference.

 .. image:: https://github.com/MattTurnock/package_template/blob/master/docs/examples/trumpy.jpg
    :align: center